jeka-dev/working-examples/java-task-based/readme.md

 The project has a dependency on *Guava* and on *Junit4* for testing.

 This project does not respect any layout convention.
-Its [build class](jeka/def/MasterBuild.java) explicitly describes the whole build as we do with ANT.
+Its [build class](jeka/def/Tasks.java) explicitly describes the whole build as we do with ANT.

 ## How to build

 ### From command line
-Open a shell at the root of the project execute `jekaw`. <br/>
+Open a shell at the root of the project execute `jekaw build`. <br/>
 If you want the junit test to be run in a forked process, execute `jekaw compile junit -forkTest=true `. <br/>
 If you want to only produce the jar without running tests, execute `jekaw compile jar`.

 ### From IDE
-Execute `MasterBuild` class found at [build/def/MasterBuild.java](jeka/def/MasterBuild.java) or <br/>
+Execute `Tasks` class found at [build/def/Tasks.java](jeka/def/Tasks.java) or <br/>